Best Ways to Use Frequent Flier Miles

 MW: Does it make sense to use miles to book a hotel room?

-Greenberg: Frequent flyer point miles for hotel stays are actually quite robust now because there are fewer flights and fewer seats, and that means hotels are having much more difficulty filling their rooms.
+Greenberg: Frequent flier point miles for hotel stays are actually quite robust now because there are fewer flights and fewer seats, and that means hotels are having much more difficulty filling their rooms.
 So guess what?
 Hotels are now in a much more generous mood when it comes to giving out frequent stay points.

 Can you use frequent flier points for hotel points?
 Yes.
 It doesn’t mean you get better value, but at least you get a chance to redeem it.
-There are many more available hotel rooms than there are frequent flyer seats.
+There are many more available hotel rooms than there are frequent flier seats.

 MW: So what advice can you give for getting a good deal on a hotel room?

 Greenberg: Pick a location where they’ve just had a big sporting event, an Olympics or World Cup.
 Those hotels have taken a hit.
 They’re still trying to fill hotel rooms from Sydney in 2000 and Athens in 2004 -- China in 2008 -- it’s a buyer’s market for anyone who wants to go to any of those locations right now.
 South Africa -- the World Cup lasted 3 weeks, now how do you fill those rooms?

 MW: For readers who are planning ahead, when are the best times to plan a vacation?

 The two best times to travel are what are considered 'dead weeks' -- the week immediately following Thanksgiving -- the fares are reflective of that, no one flies.
 Not just in this country but overseas as well.
 Also, the week immediately following New Year’s -- the first week in January.

 Also from MoneyWatch, BNET: